Google says it’s reduced food waste just by using different bowls

 Before the pandemic forced its employees to work from home, Google tested a simple intervention to reduce food waste in one of its cafes: The company started setting out bowls that were an inch less deep.
 “That unconsciously led to people taking a little less food—30 to 50% less—and that actually downstream led to 30-70% less waste,” says Emily Ma, head of Google’s “Food for Good” program.

-It’s a small example of multiple strategies that the tech giant is using to aim for a new goal: cutting its food waste in half by 2025.
+It’s a small example of multiple strategies that the tech giant is using to aim for a new goal: cutting its food waste in half by 2025 and sending zero waste to landfill.
 With offices in 170 cities worldwide, Google serves hundreds of thousands of meals a day under normal operations, making it larger than some fast food chains.
 Tackling food waste is one part of shrinking the company’s total environmental footprint and a way to find new solutions that can be shared more broadly.
 Globally, food waste is responsible for around 8% of the world’s carbon footprint.

 The company has been working on the challenge for several years, and already has some solutions in place.
 In its kitchens, chefs use a tool to track everything that’s thrown out, making it possible to continually adjust the amount of ingredients that are ordered and how food is prepared.
 Staff are trained in techniques that can help reduce waste.